anhha77/e-commerce-be/README.md

 - [ ] User can filter products on various parameters
 - [ ] User can sort products according to price and name
 - [ ] User can add products to cart
-- [ ] User can order products by providing their shipping information and card detail if the user pay with credit card
+- [ ] User can order products by providing their shipping information and only pay directly
 - [ ] User can view the feedback of a product
 - [ ] User can chat with the shop owner